Exit poll: Methods

 The distribution of votes is not even across different polling stations and also varies at different times of day.
 As a result, a single exit poll may give an imperfect picture of the national vote.
 Instead, some exit polls calculate swing and turnout.
 Pollsters return to the same polling stations at the same times at each election, and by comparing the results with previous exit polls they can calculate how the distribution of votes has changed in that constituency.
 This swing is then applied to other similar constituencies, allowing an estimate of how national voting patterns have changed.
 The polling locations are chosen to cover the entire gamut of society and where possible, to include especially critical marginal seats.
 Data is presented in one of three ways, either as a table, graph or written interpretation.

 The US exit polls have long been conducted by Edison Research for the National Election Pool of media organizations, interviewing a sample of voters as they leave a polling place.
 These pollsters choose precincts whose mix of voters is representative of the broader area.
-These voters may not be typical.
+These voters may not be standard.
 For example, minority voters in a mixed precinct may vote at different rates and for different candidates than minority voters in a mostly minority precinct.
 The Associated Press since 2018 has switched to phone polling, which does not need to be grouped by precinct.
 They start calling a random sample of voters until they vote, to cover mailed ballots, early voting, and election-day voting.